bradmartin/nativescript-snackbar/README.md

 # NativeScript Snackbar

 Use the Material Design Snackbar in your {N} app.
-*iOS uses a 'SSSnackbar' cocoapod - https://github.com/stonesam92/SSSnackbar
+*iOS uses the 'SSSnackbar' cocoapod - https://github.com/stonesam92/SSSnackbar

 ## Installation
 `npm install nativescript-snackbar`